DesiQuintans/Pebble-safe/README.md

 These edits are made inside the converted `.rstheme` files.
 For me, these files are located in `Documents\.R\rstudio\themes`.
-I edit them in place and copy them to this repo to upload.
+I edit them in place and copy them to this repo to distribute them.

-#### 3a.
-Fix heading style
+#### Fix heading style

 Only the text colour of the markdown headings can be safely changed.
 Changing the background colour masks the selection box, and changing the